- I am a person with special needs, who should I call?

 For further information concerning arrangements for special needs (i.e. mobility assistance, captioning, interpreting services, etc.) please contact the Disability Resource Centre at 250.807.9263 at least two weeks prior to your ceremony.Back to top

 No. Guests do not require actual tickets to attend convocation.
-However, due to the seating capacity of the gymnasium, students may submit RSVPs for their guests starting on April 1st , 2017.
+However, due to the seating capacity of the gymnasium, students may submit RSVPs for their guests starting in April 2018.
 This information is only for the purposes of ensuring that there are an adequate number of seats for guests.

 No tickets will be issued for your guests.
 Seats are available on a first-come, first-served basis.

 For more information and to RSVP please visit Guest Seating.Back to top

 Please see Campus Life to see who they have arranged for taking grad portraits prior to graduation day.Back to top

 Yes, all ceremonies are videotaped and photographed.
 Please visit our archived webcast page or UBCO.tv approximately 2-3 weeks after Convocation to watch videos of the ceremonies online.
 Please visit Graduation Photos for more information about photography services available on your Convocation day.Back to top

 For information relating to degree requirements please contact your faculty/school.
 Also, you can check your application status online through the Student Services Centre.
 Login, go to Applications: Graduation, on the left side of the menu, select the correct degree program, then hit the Get/Edit/View Application button.Back to top

 Information about gown rental will be available courtesy of the UBC Bookstore Okanagan in April.
 For any other information regarding gowns, hoods, and mortarboards (hats) please contact the UBC Bookstore Okanagan at 250.807.9246 or email@example.com.